 While most content-sensitive apps require a passcode from the lock screen to access, some do not, or, at the very least, give users limited access without having to unlock the iPhone.
 For example, while you cannot see written notes without unlocking the phone, anyone is able to write a note from the Control Center, if you have Control Center notes activated.

 You can disable any apps from the Control Center that you don't want people having access to, but that means you won't be able to access them when your phone is unlocked, either.
 An alternative option is to disable Control Center entirely from the lock menu, by going to Settings –> Touch ID & Passcode and disabling the switch next to "Control Center."
 We'll talk more about Passcode Lock later.

 One app that I would highly recommend disabling from Control Center is Wallet.
 While you do need your Touch ID or passcode to access any credit cards stored in your iPhone, other types of cards, like Starbucks, Dunkin Donuts, travel passes, and various other loyalty cards, do not.
 If you want to prevent others from gaining access to these forms of currency, disable Wallet from Control Center.

 You can customize your Control Center items by going to Settings –> Control Center –> Customize.

-Formally known as Do Not Track Me, this setting lets users decide whether or not to allow Safari to share your phone's IP address with the websites you visit.
-You will mostly likely not wish to share this information with websites, so to enable this setting, head to Settings –> Safari, then enable the switch next to "Ask Websites Not to Track Me."
+Formally known as Do Not Track, this setting lets users decide whether or not to allow Safari to share your phone's IP address with the websites you visit.
+You will mostly likely not wish to share this information with websites, so to enable this setting, head to Settings –> Safari, then enable the switch next to "Ask Websites Not To Track Me."